Rhydon1337/book-list/README.md

 16. Diagnostic And Statistical Manual Of Mental Disorders (DSM–5) - American Psychiatric Association
 17. The Greatest Salesman In the World - Og Mandino
 18. Dark Psychology And Manipulation - William Cooper
+19. How To Win Friends And Influence People - Dale Carnegie